victoralc/python/README.md

 # Python Programming
 A really funny programming language to learn and practice code techniques

-This project demonstrates how to create a simple web page using python server.
+This repository contains some simple projects to demonstrate the usage of python language such as web development or machine learning.